-Published in 1981 with the goal of obtaining information about patients with shoulder arthritis undergoing a total shoulder arthroplasty, the University of California at Los Angeles Shoulder Score (UCLA Shoulder Score) is one of the oldest shoulder outcome measures in use today.
+Published in 1981 with the goal of obtaining information about patients with shoulder arthritis undergoing a total shoulder arthroplasty, the University of California at Los Angeles Shoulder Score (UCLA Shoulder Score) is one of the oldest shoulder PRO measures in use today.

-The UCLA outcome tool was developed at a time when little information was available on the appropriate methodology for instrument development.
+The UCLA outcome measure was developed at a time when little information was available on the appropriate methodology for instrument development.
 It was also a time when modern psychometric development was not routinely used [1, 2].
 Consequently, the methodology used for the development of this tool is not explained, and the reasoning behind the question development and its weighting is not understood.
-Despite this, the UCLA outcome tool is still widely used for specific situations, such as following treatment for rotator cuff disease or shoulder instability
+Despite this, the UCLA PROM is still widely used for specific situations, such as following treatment for rotator cuff disease or shoulder instability

 The questionnaire is a combined objective and subjective survey that requires completion by both the doctor and patient.
 It has five sub-scales made up of: active forward elevation and strength (physician reported), pain, satisfaction, and function (patient reported).
 A maximum score of 35 is possible with higher scores indicating better outcomes.
 The UCLA score can then be converted to a 100-point scale for comparison with other shoulder outcome tools.

-As one of the first reporting tools of its kind there are unfortunately no publications available with respect to its development or testing .
+As one of the first reporting measures of its kind there are unfortunately no publications available with respect to its development or testing .
 It’s been suggested that at the time of development, the items on this instrument were selected without direct patient input .
 Additionally, it is also unknown why the developers assigned various weights to the five domains.
 Although this is not necessarily incorrect, it has thus far been unsupported .

 Another weakness identified is the items in the pain and function domains are “double-barreled.”
 For example, with regards to the pain scale, options are presented as a coupled response (frequency of pain + analgesia required).
 This leaves respondents with some difficulty picking an appropriate answer if they agree with half of the response (the frequency of the pain) but disagree with the other half (analgesia required) .